 The course is focused on the study of the principal tools in a classifical “data analysis pipeline”: data preprocessing, feature selection, learning scenarios, evaluation and comparison.
 The techniques are illustrated by the use of powerful machine learning software, and applied over different natural language processing problems.

-Validation of classification models.
-Using statistical tests to compare classification models.
-Software: WEKA, R, webpages
+Using statistical tests to compare the accuracy of different classifiers.
+Software: WEKA, R, web pages

 Feature selection techniques.
 Techniques for selecting a "competitive" subset of original features.